 Options for changing a possession order

 The borrower may wish to challenge or amend the order that has been made.
-Witness statements are likely to be required in most applications to court.
-See evidence in civil claims for more information about submitting witness evidence in claims, defences and applications.
+A witness statement is likely to be required in most applications to court.

 Depending on the circumstances it may be possible to: